 Built on WordPress, the world’s most popular content management system (CMS), Journal is used by students in a number of ways including reflective blogs, portfolios, collaborative scrapbooks, showcases and forums.
 It is an ideal tool for sharing media such as images.
 File size dictates the time it takes to load an image in a post or page, the larger the file size, the longer it will take to load.
-Viewers of a Journal often don’t have the patience to wait through long web page loads, so keeping your file sizes low and optimised will speeds.
+Viewers of a Journal often don’t have the patience to wait through long web page loads, so keeping your file sizes low and optimised will increase speeds.
 This guide will introduce you to the concept of image compression and optimisation, recommended file types and tips on how to make your images look their best in your Journal.

 - How Journal processes images

 - What is image optimisation?

 - Further support